jlafrank1/racing-game-2021/README.md

 No installation needed.

 ## Unsolved Problems
-Currently, the human player can keep incrimenting their style "left" properties infinitely.
+~~Currently, the human player can keep incrimenting their style "left" properties infinitely.
 I'd like to figure out a way to keep the player from passing the finish line significantly.
-I might turn off the 'keydown' event listener at a certain event.
+I might turn off the 'keydown' event listener at a certain event.~~ Fixed 08.11.21

 ## Wireframes
 ### Wireframe for Landing Page